AdobeXD/plugin-samples/Plugin Design Guidelines/ux_guidelines/Interface_Guidelines.md

 ## Entry points

-An entry point is how users access your plugin, users can access a plugin through the menu bar or keyboard shortcut.
+An entry point is how users access your plugin, users can access a plugin through the menu bar or a keyboard shortcut.

 ### Menu bar